How to spend a day on Pittwater

 A classic Pittwater day

-For many visitors, the ideal day trip is about balance — a little movement, a little rest, and plenty of time to enjoy the surroundings.
+For many guests, the ideal day trip is about balance — a little movement, a little rest and plenty of time to enjoy where you are.

 Half-day vs full-day trips